FundRaiser Blog

 Dear Kim:

 You are well known as an advocate of individual donor fundraising, and many people admire you.
 However, you have your detractors, one of whom describes you as “the Queen of spending a lot of time to little result.”
 Others claim that you are simply not realistic and that real money is in foundation grants especially when you compare writing a proposal that yields $50,000 to the amount of time it would take to get that from individuals, unless you know a few really big donors.
 It does seem like the work of grassroots fundraising is out of proportion to the money raised.
 Can you comment?
-(And, please know that most people I talk to really love you and admire you.)~Wanting to be a fanDear Potential Fan:
+(And, please know that most people I talk to really love you and admire you.)

 Continue reading